 Clinical Instructor of Communication Sciences and Disorders

 Aleah Brock is an instructor and clinical supervisor in the Communication Sciences and Disorders program at the University of West Georgia.
 Aleah completed her bachelor's degree in communication disorders at Auburn University and her master's degree in speech language pathology at The University of West Georgia.
 She previously worked as a speech language pathologist at the Georgia School for the Deaf and is fluent in American Sign Language.
-She has also worked in the hospital and home health care settings with adult and geriatric populations and continues to do so on an as needed basis.
+She has also worked in the hospital and home health care settings with adult and geriatric populations.
+Currently, Aleah serves as a Parent Advisor for Georgia PINES SKI-HI program, where she provides in-home parent support services for language development with deaf/hard-of-hearing children from birth to three.
 Aleah holds the Certificate of Clinical Competence (CCC) from the American Speech Language Hearing Association (ASHA), and is licensed as a speech language pathologist in the state of Georgia.
-Her clinical interests are primarily focused in the speech and language development in Deaf children, both spoken and signed.
+Her clinical and research interests are primarily focused in the speech and language development in Deaf children, both spoken and signed.
 In her free time (when she has it), she enjoys music, reading, college football, and spending time with her children.
-Aleah is currently working toward her PhD in Communication Sciences and Disorders at the University of Georgia.
+Aleah is currently working toward her PhD in Communication Sciences and Disorders at the University of Georgia, with research focusing on factors that contribute to early language development in deaf and hard-of-hearing children.

 Education / Degrees